ImanovFuad/Python/Usage-examples.md

     'G09_7IueS-9xN712E'
     >>> owm.set_API_key('6Lp$0UY220_HaSB45')

+You can obtain the OWM global object related to a specific OWM web API version, just specify it after the API key parameter(check before that the version is supported!):

+    >>> owm = OWM(API_key, '2.5')

+If you don't specify an API version number, you'll be provided with the OWM object that represents the latest available OWM web API version.

 ### Getting currently observed weather for a specific location.
 Querying for current weather is simple: provide an ``OWM`` object with the location you want the current weather be looked up for and the job is done.
 You can specify the location either by passing its toponym (eg: "London") or its geographic coordinates (lon/lat):